ppy/osu-wiki/news/2025/2025-02-14-project-loved-february-2025.md

 [![](/wiki/shared/news/2025-02-14-project-loved-february-2025/2169956.jpg)](https://osu.ppy.sh/community/forums/topics/2040995)

-[sepiarecorders - s/c/a/p/e/g/o/a/t](https://osu.ppy.sh/beatmapsets/2169956#taiko) by ::Raphalge::{ user=3918650 } and [Asagi Mutsuki](https://osu.ppy.sh/users/2403621)\
+[sepiarecorders - s/c/a/p/e/g/o/a/t](https://osu.ppy.sh/beatmapsets/2169956#taiko) by ::Raphalge::{ user=3918650 } and ::Asagi Mutsuki::{ user=2403621 }\
 178 BPM, 2:51 | 7.83★\
 *description written by ::nevqr::{ user=14269506 }*

 What happens when some of the best taiko mappers team up to create a TWC Grand Finals NM2?
 You get [s/c/a/p/e/g/o/a/t](https://osu.ppy.sh/beatmapsets/2169956#taiko/4579405).

-s/c/a/p/e/g/o/a/t is a collab by none other than ::Raphalge::{ user=3918650 } and [cdh](https://osu.ppy.sh/users/2403621).
+s/c/a/p/e/g/o/a/t is a collab by none other than ::Raphalge::{ user=3918650 } and ::cdh::{ user=2403621 }.
 Over the years, both have successfully managed to solidify their place as the crème de la crème of tournament mapping, and this map is no exception. s/c/a/p/e/g/o/a/t could be considered a spiritual successor to cdh's [\*\*\*\*\*\*](https://osu.ppy.sh/beatmapsets/2069665#taiko/4330515), a map that excelled in multiple [Mappers' Choice Awards 2023](https://osu.ppy.sh/home/news/2024-02-01-mappers-choice-awards-2023) categories, mainly Best Technical and Best Unorthodox, not to mention the fact that it also received the Grand Award of 2023!

 s/c/a/p/e/g/o/a/t, being a techy dump map, makes itself very apparent as to why it was chosen as a [TWC Grand Finals](/wiki/Tournaments/TWC/2024#grand-finals) map, and you'd be foolish to expect a let-up from the sheer abundance of higher snaps this map has to offer.
 Although difficulty is a large part of why this map has received so much praise, it additionally features several barline gimmicks that create a very pleasing visual effect throughout the whole map!